PBearson/ESP32_Secure_Boot_Tutorial/README.md

 idf.py menuconfig
 ```

 Navigate to `Security Features` and disable the option `Enable hardware Secure Boot in bootloader`.
 This will temporarily disable secure boot.
+After disabling the option, leave the configuration menu and save the changes.

 Now build the application: